ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 The VMware vCenter Server® offering is a fully automated deployment solution for the VMware vSphere® SDDC stack.
 It includes vSphere, VMware NSX®, and optionally vSAN™ products.
 While vCenter Server automates the most challenging parts of deploying, expanding, and contracting a VMware® SDDC-based infrastructure, it is not a managed service.

-vCenter Server has a policy of supporting the automation of VMware SDDC software versions within the range of n-1.
+vCenter Server has a policy of supporting the automation of VMware® SDDC software versions within the range of n-1.
 If you want to continue to benefit from the VMware Solutions automation, you must use the most recent version of vCenter Server.

 Adding and removing services is not supported for instances that are upgraded to vSphere 7.
-Due to this limitation and the architecture improvements, {{site.data.keyword.cloud_notm}} recommends that you deploy a new vSphere 7 instance and migrate your current network topology and workloads to the new instance.
+Due to this limitation and the architecture improvements, {{site.data.keyword.cloud}} suggests that you deploy a new vSphere 7 instance and migrate your current network topology and workloads to the new instance.
 {: important}

-If your vCenter Server instance is at a version lower than the version level that is needed for automation support, it continues to be supported as required by the VMware support policy.
+If your vCenter Server instance is at a version earlier than the version level that is needed for automation support, it continues to be supported as required by the VMware support policy.
 However, your instance might not function with the current {{site.data.keyword.vmwaresolutions_short}} automation.

 You must apply patches and upgrade the VMware software periodically, over the lifecycle of a vCenter Server instance.
 This maintenance includes upgrading the VMware SDDC software to a version that is supported by the {{site.data.keyword.vmwaresolutions_short}} automation.